clow1/CS550-GRAD-OS/assignment2/module/Part_E/README.md

 To Remove all executables execute: <code> make clean </code>

 <h4> Kernel Module </h4>
+By following similar steps to that of A-D, we were able to create a misc. character device like so.
 Once the kernel module, process_list, has been inserted into the kernel space the read() operation can be performed to return the following information reguarding all running process:

 - process ID